anjos/chords/README.rst

 Plugin Development
 ------------------

-Chords is a Pelican plugin that allows you to create and manage lyrics and chords as in an electronic chordbook.
+Chords works as a Pelican plugin that allows you to create and manage lyrics and chords as in an electronic chordbook.

 * Defines the concept of a song and a structured way to express chords on it
 * Can be organized by Artist or Collections.